-Oklahoma State University - Center for Health Sciences, Tulsa, Oklahoma general guidance for the faculty at all campus locations.
-This general handbook is available digitally at: http://facultycouncil.okstate.edu/sites/default/files/u21/9%2011%2015%20Faculty%20Han dbook%20Modified.pdf it includes the College of Osteopathic Medicine.
+However, the Center for Health Sciences in Tulsa, Oklahoma is a unique campus in that it includes the College of Osteopathic Medicine.
 Accordingly, in order to be of greater use and convenience, and to provide policy information for the CHS faculty, which includes the COM faculty, a specific manual was developed.
-This local manual bears the title OSU-CHS Faculty Resource Manual and it can be accessed digitally at: http://centernet.okstate.edu/fac_staff/manual/index.php
+This local manual bears the title OSU-CHS Faculty Resource Manual and it can be accessed digitally at: Faculty Senate Meeting Details | Oklahoma State University (okstate.edu)